There is always a way out of cultic relationships

 You can be horrified at what he’s doing, and rightly so.
 But hating and dehumanizing him plays into the narrative he wants to generate.

-Cult leaders love to see themselves as victims and martyrs, and they act out so that outsiders will feed into that story and further inflame their supporters.
+Cult leaders love to see themselves as victims and martyrs, and they act out so that outsiders will feed into that story and further inflame and entrap the cult’s supporters.
 Don’t play.

 Work hard to understand how cults work.
 Work hard to maintain your dignity.
-Don’t bite the hundred hooks that Trump spins out every day.
+Don’t bite the endless hooks that Trump and his supporters spin out.

 Don’t be surprised that he’s deeply unstable and power mad.
 He’s just doing cult leader 101.
 It’s not even original.